distributedlife/notes-from-other-places/data/articles/games-of-vietnam.md

+The follow is a collection of games that I saw or played while in Vietnam.

 ### Tứ sắc

-This game is somewhere between xiangqi and mahjong.
+This game is inspired by xiangqi and mahjong.
 The face value of the cards are the xiangqi symbols and the number of cards are four per value.
-Each of the four is a different colour.
+Each of the four is of a different colour.
 The idea is to collect a hand of 21 points.
 A hand is organised like mahjong (or rummy).
 The usual pickup, decide, discard process happens with players looking to get particular melds: three of a kind, four of a kind, flush of three, flush of four, or three specific cards in the same colour.

 The cards are long thin strips of cards and the deck I bought is no bigger than a matchbox.
 Not any easy thing to shuffle and deal out.
+I also brought a variation of this game that is played in the north.
+I've not worked out how to play it yet though.
+Tứ sắc is mainly played in the south.

 ### Horse Racing Chess

-Horse racing chess is not really like chess even though it is branded as such.
+Horse Racing Chess is not really like chess even though it is branded as such.
 A chess board is used, although it's altered to include a track.
 Each player has to get their four horses from the stable to the finish line.
 To get out of the stable you have to roll a six.
 So a fair amount of luck is involved in this game.
 After this you can move a horse whatever you roll.
 So it's a little bit like backgammon.
-A key difference being if the distance between your horse and a horse behind you is the number on the dice, you can forgo movement to kick them back to their stable.
-To get your horse into the stable, you need to roll a six.
+A key difference being: if the distance between your horse and a horse behind you equals the number on the dice, you can forgo movement to kick them back to their stable.
+To get your horse across the finish line, you need to roll a six.

-So not at all like chess, a bit like backgammon and it seems as ruthless and chance based as monopoly.
+So not at all like chess, a bit like backgammon and it seems as ruthless and chance-based as monopoly.

 ### Ta La (aka Phom)